lucasmoschen/lucasmoschen.github.io/_pages/studies.md

 classes: wide
 ---

-Here there are studies of some subjects from the faculty.
+Here are some of the subjects studied during the undergraduate and master's degrees.